Gluten free turkey cheese melt with bacon, lettuce, and tomato is a fun way to enjoy turkey leftovers.

 Let’s start with the turkey.
 I’ve made turkey melts before with thin-sliced deli turkey, but you really can’t beat the taste of fresh, home cooked turkey tenderloin.
 Mom seasoned hers with salt and pepper and baked it in a beautiful sauce of white wine, chicken broth, apple cider vinegar, and green tarragon sprigs.
 Is your mouth watering yet?

 Ok, let’s save some of that turkey for the sandwiches.
-We’ll also need to cook up bacon in a skillet.
+We’ll also need to cook up bacon.
+It’s easy and less messy when you cook your bacon in the oven.
 I used Oscar Mayer’s Select No Nitrite Bacon, and I’ll admit that I couldn’t stop myself from snacking on several strips of crispy bacon as I prepared the sandwiches.

 Instructions